Answered! Jump to accepted answer.

 Is there anything that would differentiate the two English sentences?

 (No biggie, just wondering.)

-This relates to:Restrictive ne … que = only (simple tenses) -
+This question relates to:French lesson "Restrictive ne … que = only (simple tenses)"

 31 December 2017

 Bonjour Nev !

 Je n'ai qu'un livre would be the neutral equivalent to I only have a/one book when there's no emphasis on "one".

 However, if you wanted to insist on the fact that you have "only one", in French you would use the adjective seul, as such: